 Another issue this chapter explores is the tension between democratic inclusiveness and the regulation of participation.
 The desire to create a meritocracy is implicit in modern sport-if you are good enough, you should play.
-But, by necessity, in any form of organized sport there are rules limiting who is allowed to participate.
+This is illustrated nicely by the slogan and campaign, "If you can play...you can play" (You Can Play Project, 2013).
+But, by necessity, any form of organized sport includes rules limiting who is allowed to participate.
 For example, most contemporary sports leagues or teams have age and gender requirements.
+International governing bodies, as well as local leagues, have citizenship and residency requirements.

-International governing bodies as well as local leagues have citizenship and residency requirements.
 Athletes who have just moved to a new nation or town are sometimes excluded from participating in sports.

 Answering the questions "Who gets to play?", "Who is encouraged to watch?", and "Who is left out?" requires both an understanding of sport-specific issues and broader social issues.
 When it comes to who gets to play, what seems "fair" at a particular juncture in history often reflects broader social beliefs.
-For example, not long ago it would have been unthinkable for women to compete against men on the Professional Golfers' Association (PGA) tour.
-Although it is still unusual, women have competed in PGA tournaments; Michelle Wie has played against men in 14 tournaments, including eight PGA Tour events.
-Both Wie and Si Re Pak have made the cuts in Asian men's competitions as well.
+For example, not long ago it would have been unthinkable for girls to play little league baseball or for women to compete against men on the Professional Golfers' Association (PGA) tour.
+Although it is still unusual, women have competed in PGA tournaments.
+Michelle Wie has played against men in 14 tournaments, including eight PGA TOUR events.
+Both Wie and Si Re Pak have made the cut in Asian men's competitions as well.

-Historically, the groups with the most power have often defined the limits of participation, usually to their benefit.
+Historically, the groups with the most power in a society define the limits of participation, usually to their benefit.
 Sport in the first half of the twentieth century, for example, developed along with the eugenics movement, legal racial segregation, and an ideology of white racial superiority in the United States and South Africa.
 For many generations, mainstream sport structures in the United States and South Africa either excluded or limited participation by people of color.
 These structures reflected and promoted an ideology of white racial superiority.